What Is PMI? (And Can You Get Rid of It?)

 Buying a home comes with no shortage of expenses.
-There’s your monthly mortgage payment, property taxes, HOA fees, homeowners insurance, and of course regular maintenance.
+There’s your monthly mortgage payment, property taxes, HOA fees, and homeowners insurance, not to mention regular maintenance.
 On top of all that, you may be required to purchase private mortgage insurance, or PMI.

 So, what’s the purpose of PMI, exactly?
 It’s meant to protect your lender if you stop making your mortgage payments.
 If you go into foreclosure, your home will be sold at auction, and it may not sell for enough to cover the balance of your mortgage.
 PMI makes up the difference to your lender.

 Are you required to get PMI?
 That all depends on a few factors.
-The good news is, even if you’re required to have PMI, you can (eventually) get rid of it.
+The good news is that, even if you’re required to have PMI, you can (eventually) get rid of it.

 Here’s what you need to know: